Vault Safety assesses expectedness for each Case Assessment through generated Expectedness records.

 • Case Patient Age (including Date of Birth, Age at Onset, or Age Group)

 For Clinical Trial Study Cases, expectedness is also re-evaluated when the related Case Adverse Event Onset date is updated.
+If your Admin has enabled Datasheet Expectedness for Blinded Study Products, Vault also re-evaluates expectedness when you modify the Blinded Name field on a Case Product.

 When re-evaluating expectedness, Vault replaces the previous system-generated Case Assessment Expectedness records with new records.